 Alkmaar cheese market is held every Friday morning from 10:00 until 13:00, from April through until late September, oh, be sure to arrive early, we got there 30 minutes before it started and we were 3 or 4 rows back.

-To create your own Dutch Road Trip – with its own memories?
+Inspired to create your own Dutch Road Trip?

 Why not find you accomodation on Booking.Com?